GregLeonhardt/LogSeq/pages/Docker-OMV.md

 			- /volume1/Docker
 	- Click the 'Save' button.
 - NOTE: This is where things get *VERY* murky.
 I can't find anything that gives any kind of a list of available Docker containers.
 I guess this is why at this point all the tutorials install some sort of Docker manager.
-'Portainer' is the most common but probably the oldest. background-color:: purple
+'Portainer' is the most common but probably the oldest. background-color:: yellow
+- To install and run portainer, run the following command:
 	- ``docker run -d -p 8000:8000 -p 9443:9443 --name portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest``
+		- Before we can connect to this (or any other) Docker container we must punch a hole in the OMV firewall.
 			-
--
-- Before we can connect to this (or any other) Docker container we must punch a hole in the OMV firewall.
 -